 What Kind Of Noodles?

-Egg noodles are my favorite here—they have a luxurious, silky quality that goes well with the cream-laced sauce.
+You just can’t beat the comfort of egg noodles.
+I honestly think it’s egg noodles that we have to thank for the continuous popularity of Chicken Noodle Soup, you know?
+And so, egg noodles are my favorite in this skillet dinner recipe too.
+They’re comforting, and they also have a luxurious, silky quality that goes well with the creamy sauce.
 But if you have other noodles or pasta on hand, they’ll work too.
 Even whole wheat pasta would be good.

 The other main ingredient in my Beef Noodle Skillet is broccoli.
 It goes really well with the beef and the slightly creamy sauce.

 But if you’re not a broccoli fan, no worries.
 Substitute cauliflower florets, sliced carrots, peas or pea pods, sliced or diced bell pepper, or asparagus.
 Almost any vegetable, or combination of vegetables, will work.
 If it’s one that’s super quick-cooking, though—like peas or asparagus—add it halfway through the noodle cooking time so it doesn’t get mushy.